idaholab/moose/modules/subchannel/doc/content/syntax/subchannel_only.md

-# SubChannel-only Input File Syntax
+# SCM-only Input File Syntax

-Listed below are all the reference pages for SubChannel specific code that can be used in the SubChannel input file.
+Listed below are all the reference pages for SCM specific code that can be used in the SCM input file.

 Click the blue links in the class names shown below to view the detailed description, the class purpose, theoretical models, input file examples, and